-In 2023 the Claims Conference allocated \$812.7 million for social welfare services to 300 social service agencies globally.
-This amount was an increase from \$716.9 million in 2022 which was an increase from \$650.7 million in 2021.
+In 2024, the Claims Conference allocated \$888 million for social welfare services to 300 social service agencies globally.
+This amount has increased from \$650.7 million in 2021.

 These agencies provide direct services to meet the needs of Holocaust survivors worldwide.
 These services include, but are not limited to, home care, medicine, food, dental care, emergency assistance and transportation to doctors.
-Although nearly 1 in 3 survivors currently receive these services, there remains unmet need.
+Although 45% of survivors currently receive these services, there remains unmet need.
 Particularly given the advancing age of survivors, it is expected the need for services such as these will grow.
 Providing support to agencies offering these services is an efficient way to meet the needs of survivors.